Photo: Round 2 re-vet

 Luella Lounge

-The hotel's lobby lounge is named for Luella 'Eller' Day, the waitress shot in this room in 1887 by a jealous pastry chef.
+The hotel's lobby lounge, named the Luella Lounge.
+The documented 1887 incident in this space: waitress Eller Day was shot by pastry chef Joe Dixon, who was jailed and died when vigilantes burned the jail.
 Drinks and small plates are served in the restored Victorian space.

 Duration: